Codecademy/docs/content/python/concepts/functions/terms/isinstance/isinstance.md

 ---
 Title: 'isinstance()'
-Description: 'Returns `True` if object is the specified type.
-Otherwise function will return `False`.'
+Description: 'Returns True if the given object is the specified type.
+Otherwise the function will return False.'
 Subjects:
   - 'Data Science'
   - 'Computer Science'